stylepatrick/crypto_notifications/README.md

-# crypto_notifications
+# Cryptocurrency notification bot
-Telegram notification bot for cryptocurrency
+Telegram notification for price change of cryptocurrency.